Salable/node-sdk/docs/versioned_docs/version-3.2.0/licenses/get-for-purchaser.md

 ## Return Type

-For more information about this request see our api documentation on [License Object](https://docs.salable.app/api#tag/Licenses/operation/getLicenseByUuid)
+For more information about this request see our API documentation on [License Object](https://docs.salable.app/api#tag/Licenses/operation/getLicenseByUuid)